-The Ashes will be available to watch live in the UK on Sky TV and NOW TV.
+The Ashes will be available to watch live in the UK on Sky Sports and NOW TV.

-Viewers will be able to watch all the matches live on Sky Sports Cricket, which in the past has been renamed Sky Sports Ashes for the course of the series.
+Viewers will be able to watch all the matches live on Sky Sports Cricket and Main Event.

 Sky Sports subscribers will also be able to stream the matches via the SkyGo and Sky Sports apps.